Last updated July 8, 2019 at 3:46 pm

 11-year-old Jude Gale wrote “My One Wish” as part of a school project.
-This speech instills his hopes to become a scientist to save the world, through the eyes of a young boy.
+This speech instills the hope to become a scientist to save the world, through the eyes of a young boy.

 The other day I thought to myself “If I had one wish, what would I wish for?”